gurshaan17/loginpage/README.md

 # loginpage
-simple sign in sign up page using MERN
+Simple sign in sign up page using MERN
+To run this:
+go to backend and frontend directories and do npm install then in frontend do npm run dev and in backend node index.js provide your own mongo db url